sufali10/sufali10/README.md

 ### Interests
 - Solving mathematical puzzles and problems
-- Developing and optimizing software solutions
+- Developing and optimising software solutions

 ### Projects and Repositories
 - **Project Euler Solutions**: Documenting and solving problems from Project Euler.